Northaw and Cuffley: History

 Northaw was an ancient parish in the Cashio Hundred of the county of Hertfordshire.
 It formed part of the Hatfield Rural District from 1894, when the parish council was created.

 The parish was within the Metropolitan Police District and was part of the review area of the Royal Commission on Local Government in Greater London, however it did not form part of the proposed Greater London area.

 The Hatfield Rural District was abolished in 1974 and the parish become part of the Welwyn Hatfield district.
 The parish was renamed Northaw and Cuffley on 10 March 1982.
 In 1994 there was a change to the boundary with Greater London when some land was gained from the London Borough of Enfield and the boundary became aligned to the M25 motorway.

 The parish was removed from the Metropolitan Police District in 2000.
 Following a successful petition by the district council, in 2005 Welwyn Hatfield became a borough and the district council became a borough council.

 Government

 The local council is Northaw and Cuffley Parish Council.
 The parish council offices are located on Maynard Place, Cuffley.
 Eight councillors are elected to the council.
 Northaw and Cuffley is a ward of the borough of Welwyn Hatfield and elects three councillors to Welwyn Hatfield Borough Council.
 For elections to Hertfordshire County Council, the parish is within the Hatfield Rural county division, which covers an area larger than the parish and elects one councillor.
-Although the rest of Welwyn Hatfield forms a constituency for elections to the UK Parliament, Northaw and Cuffley is instead part of the Broxbourne constituency.
+Although the rest of Welwyn Hatfield forms a constituency for elections to the UK Parliament, Northaw and Cuffley is instead part of the Hertsmere constituency.
 For elections to the European Parliament it was part of the East of England constituency.